 - Notification templates were restyled to put emphasis on the hero image and avatar.

 - Three notification templates were added: one for messaging apps and the other two for decorating custom content views with the expandable affordance and other system decorations.

 - Support added to handheld devices (phones and tablets) for notification groups.
-Uses the same API as Android Wear notification stacks introduced in Android 5.0 (API level 21).
+Uses the same API as Android Wear (now called Wear OS) notification stacks introduced in Android 5.0 (API level 21).